stride3d/stride/README.md

 1. Install [Visual Studio Build Tools](https://aka.ms/vs/17/release/vs_BuildTools.exe) with the same prerequisites listed above
 2. Add MSBuild's directory to your system's *PATH* (ex: `C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\MSBuild\Current\Bin`)
-3. Open a command prompt, point it to a directory and clone Stride to it: `git lfs clone https://github.com/stride3d/stride.git`
+3. Clone the repo with a git UI or open a command prompt, point it to a directory and clone Stride to it: `git lfs clone https://github.com/stride3d/stride.git`
 4. Navigate to `/Build` with the command prompt, input `msbuild /t:Restore Stride.sln` then `compile.bat`

 If building failed:
+* Some errors for test projects are normal, GameStudio will start anyway.
+* The Visual Studio extension might fail to build if you are missing the [Visual Studio SDK](https://learn.microsoft.com/en-us/visualstudio/extensibility/installing-the-visual-studio-sdk?view=vs-2022), but GameStudio will start anyway.
 * If you skipped one of the `Prerequisites` thinking that you already have the latest version, update to the latest anyway just to be sure.
 * Visual Studio might have issues properly building if an anterior version is present alongside 2022.
 If you want to keep those version make sure that they are up to date and that you are building Stride through VS 2022.
 * Your system's *PATH* should not contain older versions of MSBuild (ex: `...\Microsoft Visual Studio\2019\BuildTools\MSBuild\Current\Bin` should be removed)